-6 The other thing that we are doing, based upon research 7 to date, is looking at how we can update, working with the 8 VA, on the best clinical practices guidelines out there 9 based upon evidence of what works in terms of how we 10 identify and manage those at risk.

-And most importantly, one of the things that I was very heartened by in coming on board to the department was the amount and the extent of research that the Department of Defense sponsors in this area, and I think that is the key.
-We identify risk factors.
-I think the next goal for us is can we come up with predictive analytics.

-17 Senator Donnelly: If I could mention one other thing 18 for you to look at.
-General Pete Chiarelli had talked about 19 this a lot, which was the formulary and the handoff from DOD 20 to Veterans Affairs, that our service members would be 21 receiving one medication and managing whatever challenges 22 they had pretty well.
-And then they find out it is not on 23 the formulary on the veterans side.
-And all of a sudden, 24 they are on a complete different medication and things 25 dramatically change.
+- 1 assessment, but more importantly now, just about at the end - 2 of this year, we should have fully implemented the - 3 separation mental health exam, so again, another opportunity - 4 for us to check in with our service members and see if we - 5 can identify any at risk for suicide. - The other thing that we are doing, based upon research - 7 to date, is looking at how we can update, working with the - 8 VA, on the best clinical practices guidelines out there - 9 based upon evidence of what works in terms of how we - 10 identify and manage those at risk. - 11 And most importantly, one of the things that I was very - 12 heartened by in coming on board to the department was the - 13 amount and the extent of research that the Department of - 14 Defense sponsors in this area, and I think that is the key. - 15 We identify risk factors.
+I think the next goal for us is - 16 can we come up with predictive analytics. - 17 Senator Donnelly: If I could mention one other thing - 18 for you to look at.
+General Pete Chiarelli had talked about - 19 this a lot, which was the formulary and the handoff from DOD - 20 to Veterans Affairs, that our service members would be - 21 receiving one medication and managing whatever challenges - 22 they had pretty well.
+And then they find out it is not on - 23 the formulary on the veterans side.
+And all of a sudden, - 24 they are on a complete different medication and things - 25 dramatically change.
 We really need to focus on making sure

-1 that there is a smooth handoff between DOD and the VA so 2 that our service members do not wind up in a situation where things start to slide backward on them.
-And I would ask 3 4 your very significant attention to that challenge.
-5 Mr. McCaffery: You would have that, Senator.
-Senator Donnelly: Thank you.
-6 7 Thank you, Mr. Chairman.
-8 Senator Wicker: Thank you, Senator Donnelly.
-Senator Donnelly, who was your primary Republican 9 10 cosponsor on the Jacob Sexton Act?
-Senator Donnelly: I was fortunate to have the help of 11 12 Senator Ernst.
-I was fortunate to have the help of Senator 13 Wicker, who has been an extraordinary partner.
-You know, I 14 will tell you this.
-It could never have been done without 15 Roger Wicker.
-16 Senator Wicker: Well, you know, we do so many things 17 that do not get a lot of publicity.
-I would say that the 18 issues that are maybe not on the front page but just below 19 that are some of the most bipartisan accomplishments we service members every year.
-And Senator Wicker's remarkable nonstop effort to end that has been really an inspiration to me.
-It was a wonderful thing to partner with such a good teammate.
+- 1 that there is a smooth handoff between DOD and the VA so - 2 that our service members do not wind up in a situation where - 3 things start to slide backward on them.
+And I would ask - 4 your very significant attention to that challenge. - 5 Mr. McCaffery: You would have that, Senator. - 6 Senator Donnelly: Thank you. - 7 Thank you, Mr. Chairman. - 8 Senator Wicker: Thank you, Senator Donnelly. - 9 Senator Donnelly, who was your primary Republican - 10 cosponsor on the Jacob Sexton Act? - 11 Senator Donnelly: I was fortunate to have the help of - 12 Senator Ernst.
+I was fortunate to have the help of Senator - 13 Wicker, who has been an extraordinary partner.
+You know, I - 14 will tell you this.
+It could never have been done without - 15 Roger Wicker. - 16 Senator Wicker: Well, you know, we do so many things - 17 that do not get a lot of publicity.
+I would say that the - 18 issues that are maybe not on the front page but just below - 19 that are some of the most bipartisan accomplishments we - 20 have.

-20 have.
 I appreciate your leadership on this issue.
-It will21 be one of your great legacies.

-22 Senator Donnelly: Thank you.
-I know what Senator 23 Wicker focused on so strongly too being from the State of 24 Mississippi that takes such good care of our veterans and of 25 our service members, that we have been losing over 400
+It will - 21 be one of your great legacies. - 22 Senator Donnelly: Thank you.
+I know what Senator - 23 Wicker focused on so strongly too being from the State of - 24 Mississippi that takes such good care of our veterans and of - 25 our service members, that we have been losing over 400